A Stronger Bell Argument for (Some Kind of) Parameter Dependence

 Since a class being inconsistent with certain assumptions means that every distribution of a class contradicts the assumptions, a class being consistent means that there is at least one probability distribution in that class which is compatible with the assumptions.
-Hence, what we need for each of these classes in order to show their consistency with the background assumptions, is one example of a probability distribution belonging to that class that respects the background assumptions.
+Hence, in order to show consistency, we need to provide one example of a probability distribution for each of the mentioned classes that respects the background assumptions.
 In fact, such examples are easy to construct.
-Let me demonstrate the procedure with one of the weakest classes in that group, (H$_{29}^\alpha$), whose product form is local factorization.
+Let me demonstrate the procedure with one of the strongest classes in that group, (H$_{29}^\alpha$), whose product form is local factorization.